 Ensuring the right stakeholders manage the right Data Protection risks

-We know that folk closest to individual data assets often don’t have the means or clout to fix issues caused by centrally administered, business-wide, and separately owned controls (e.g. access management, incident management, change assurance, supplier governance, consent acquisition, privacy notice creation, privacy notice delivery, data transfer practices), so Privasee have built in the means to allow the right stakeholders to concurrently manage both strategic and data asset level risks.
+We know that folk closest to individual data assets often don’t have the means or clout to fix issues caused by centrally administered, business-wide, and separately owned controls (e.g. access management, incident management, change assurance, supplier governance, consent acquisition, privacy notice creation, privacy notice delivery, data transfer practices), so you have to put the right risks in front of the right stakeholders.
+Get that wrong and nothing will get done.

 Data Protection…not cybersecurity v2.0

 We know that the GDPR is a benchmark, not a guideline.
-So practical guidance is built in from mapped international data protection management standards, like ISO 29100.
+So that risk sense is going to be vital.

-We also, as most folk are aware, won’t be out of Europe until well after the 2018 GDPR enforcement date (our acting PM controversially revealed Article 50 looks set to be triggered in March 2017).
-IF – a big ‘IF’ – that’s not successfully challenged by parliament and we exit 2 years later (some commentators have said it could take up to 10 years.
-After all, no-one’s ever done this before), it means at least 10 months bound directly, for all personal data processing, by the GDPR.
+From that UK perspective, we won’t be out of Europe until well after the May 2018 GDPR enforcement date (Article 50 means we’re on the ‘fast’ track to be out of Europe on 1st April 2019 – no the irony isn’t lost on me).
+IF – a big ‘IF’ – that’s not successfully challenged by parliament (some commentators have even said it could take up to 10 years.
+After all, no-one’s ever done this before).
+That means, at the VERY least, 10 months bound directly, for all personal data processing, by the GDPR.